How Can We Define Fine Art Photography

 Walking alone for a while, I had found a courtyard where an old man was trying to wash the dirt off an ornate marble floor.
 The humanitarian photographer should have been visualizing a contextual portrait of the man, but I felt drawn to the patterns in the marble, the dirt yielding to the water, and the reflections they caught of the buildings around.

 “You should do that,” Matt said as he walked alongside me.
 “You should try fine art photography.”
 We talked for a while, about abstraction, about how we see the world, and while I couldn’t quite define what fine art photography was, I felt determined to explore this suggestion.

 It’s taken a while to get here, but I’m now starting to understand what this means for my work.

-I make photos with the goal of producing physical prints that people can experience in a physical space.
+I take photos with the goal of producing physical prints that people can experience in a physical space.
 Being a “print photographer” is a vague definition, though.
-Trying to talk about working in both digital and analog, as I’ve tried to do for a few years, just confuses everyone and opens the door to potentially retro-fetishishic debates (film versus digital, new cameras versus old).
+Trying to talk about working in both digital and analogue, as I’ve tried to do for a few years, just confuses everyone and opens the door to potentially retro-fetishishic debates (film versus digital, new cameras versus old).